jeepapichet/ppdemo/README.md

 It may takes couple minutea for Puppet Master to start.
 To verify the service, try access the Web UI or check the logs from `docker-compose logs -f puppet`
 The script also update /etc/hosts file on local machine to allow ssh to dev-webapp and prod-webapp container by service name.
 OS credential is root/Cyberark1.

-## Running The Demo
+## Running the Demo
-Conjur policy for the demo is already loaded.
-In this demo, there is sample manifest for two nodes.
-The dev-webapp show sample manifest using hardccode credential.
-The prod-webapp demonsntate how Conjur module is used to establish machine identity and fetch secret.
+Conjur policy for this demo is already loaded with startup script.
+There is sample manifest for two nodes.
+The dev-webappis using hardcode credential.
+The prod-webapp demonstrate how Conjur module is used to establish machine identity and fetch secret.
 1) Review manifest file in `puppet/manifests/site.pp`.
 2) SSH to dev-webappp (or `docker-compose exec dev-webapp /bin/bash`) then run `puppet agent -t` to apply configuration.
 The puppet simply dump hardcode password in too file at /etc/mysecretkey.
 3) Login to Conjur UI and review the puppetdemo policy.
-Create new hostfactory under puppetdemo/webapp layer.
-Copy this host factory and paste it to hostfactory parameter in `puppet/manifests/site.pp` file.
+4) Create new hostfactory `conjur hostfactory tokens create --duration-days 1 puppetdemo/webapp_factory`.
+Copy token from the result and paste it to hostfactory parameter in `puppet/manifests/site.pp` file.
-4) SSH to prod-webapp (or `docker-compose exec prod-webapp /bin/bash`), and run `puppet agent -t` to apply configuraiton.
+5) SSH to prod-webapp (or `docker-compose exec prod-webapp /bin/bash`), and run `puppet agent -t` to apply configuraiton.
 Review that the node has machine identity (/etc/conjur.identity) and the secrets are fetched from Conjur.
-5) Review new host identity in Conjur UI and audit activities.
+6) Review new host identity in Conjur UI and audit activities.

 The dev-webapp and prod-webapp can be restarted with `./restart-demowebapp.sh`.
 This will remove and restart containers as well as purge those from Puppet Enterprise.